rstudio/rstudio-conf-2022-program/sessions/rapid-response/integrated-workflow-azure-devops-rstudio.md

 The California Department of Public Health’s (CDPH) COVID-19 response has required processing and communicating large amounts of data with quick turnaround times to inform strategic resource deployment in the state.
-To achieve this goal, the COVID-19 Data Processing and Informatics Team developed an integrated workflow that includes a combination of tools: Microsoft Azure DevOps, RStudio Workbench, and RStudio Connect.
+To achieve this goal, the COVID-19 Data Processing and Informatics Section developed an integrated workflow that includes a combination of tools: Microsoft Azure DevOps, RStudio Workbench, and RStudio Connect.
 Attendees will walk away with an understanding of how these three tools helped our team prioritize, collaborate, decrease turnaround time, and scale our efforts